influxdata/terraform-google-influx/README.md

 * [modules](https://github.com/gruntwork-io/terraform-google-influx/tree/master/modules): This folder contains the main implementation code for this Module, broken down into multiple standalone submodules.
 * [examples](https://github.com/gruntwork-io/terraform-google-influx/tree/master/examples): This folder contains examples of how to use the submodules.
 * [test](https://github.com/gruntwork-io/terraform-google-influx/tree/master/test): Automated tests for the submodules and examples.

+See [how to use this repository](https://github.com/gruntwork-io/terraform-google-influx/blob/master/core-concepts.md#using-this-repository) to configure and deploy TICK Stack.

 ## Deploy